zoisite-rb/zoisite-rb/guides/source/caching_with_rails.md

 Alternatively, you can set `ActionController::Base.cache_store` outside of a configuration block.

-You can access the cache by calling `Rails.cache`.
+You can access the cache by calling `Zoisite.cache`.

 #### Connection Pool Options